jimmybgammyknee/jimmybgammyknee.github.io/about.md

 <ul>
 <li> Watching every possible food show on youtube </li>
 <li>My best mate <a href="https://www.facebook.com/gusfacegrillah"> Gusface Grillah</a> has an <a href="http://gusfacegrillah.com/"> amazing bbq blog </a> which you should definitely check out.
 Recently featured on buzzfeed as an Australian food blog that  <a href="http://www.buzzfeed.com/gyanyankovich/the-best-australian-food-blogs"> "will change the way you eat"</a>, which is good thing ..... i think </li>
+<li>He's actually just branched out and started the <a href="https://www.perthbbqschool.com/"> Perth BBQ School</a> as well.
+So if you're in WA, check out his awesome classes (I've helped out in a few!) </li>
 </ul>